kirbyt/KTOneFingerRotationGestureRecognizer/README.md

 The MIT License

-Copyright (c) 2014 Human-Friendly Ltd. HFRotationalPanRecognizer (.c/.h)
+Copyright (c) 2014 Human-Friendly Ltd. Only - HFRotationalPanRecognizer (.c/.h)

-Copyright (c) 2011 White Peak Software Inc (Excludes HFRotationalPanRecognizer(.c/.h) which were developed externally and dropped in as replacements for KTOneFingerRotationGestureRecognizer).
+Copyright (c) 2011 White Peak Software Inc (All except HFRotationalPanRecognizer(.c/.h) which were developed externally and dropped in as replacements for KTOneFingerRotationGestureRecognizer).